SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "People are so intent on bashing each others brains out with authoritative quotes from impressively ancient tomes that they often forget to _read_ those lovely old books to find out what's actually in them."
 - "If you're always at your best, then your range is too narrow."
 - "Learn to love good, then live as you please."
 (Possibly inspired by Augustine's homily on John, above?)
-- "Doubt is what keeps you from believing stupid stuff; fear is what keeps you from _doing_ stupid stuff."
+- "Doubt &amp; fear aren't _always_ bad.
+Doubt is what keeps you from believing stupid stuff; fear is what keeps you from _doing_ stupid stuff."
 - "Authority is a poor excuse for leadership.
 Real authority comes from truth, not power."
 - "Certainty is just an excuse not to listen to new evidence."
 - "Just because you see an example of something being done badly doesn't mean it cannot also be done well."